 The cost of a custodial account is included in a Stash+ subscription, which is $9/month.

 Yes—but there are tax advantages.
-Until the child turns 18, investment income is taxed at a child tax rate.
-And a proportion of unearned income might be considered untaxed.
+Until the child turns 18, investment income is taxed at a child tax rate.5 And a proportion of unearned income might be considered untaxed.
 Check here for more about custodial accounts and taxes.
+This should not be construed as tax advice.
+Please consult a tax professional for additional questions.

-Stash offers UGMAs.
-UGMA accounts are limited to financial assets of cash, securities—stocks, bonds, or mutual funds—annuities, and insurance policies.
+Stash offers UGMAs.5 UGMA accounts are limited to financial assets of cash, securities—stocks, bonds, or mutual funds—annuities, and insurance policies.
 All U.S. states allow UGMA accounts.

 The other type–UTMA accounts–can hold virtually any kind of asset, including real estate, intellectual property, and works of art.
 Stash does not offer UTMAs.